-PPA Identified need Identified provision Shortfall
+PPA Identified Identified Shortfall

+need provision

-Kippax Basic Need (2016-19) 0 0 0
+Kippax Basic Need 0 0 0

+(2016-19)

 SAP 0.2 0 0.2

 Safeguarded land 0.2 0 0

-Kirkstall / Burley / Hawksworth Wood (North/Inner HMCAs) - A site for a 2FE school is to be reserved on MX2-9 (Kirkstall Road).
-Site MX1-3 (Abbey Road, Kirkstall Forge) is to include a 2FE school.
-Discussions have taken place between the developer and an education provider to deliver a school on site.
-A total of 3.8FE of demand would be created in the PPA by the SAP.
+Kirkstall / Burley / Hawksworth Wood (North/Inner HMCAs) - A total of 2.8FE of demand would be created in the PPA by the SAP.
 There are concerns for this area due to similar pressures in adjacent Horsforth, Woodhouse and Hyde Park / Headingley planning areas.
+Site MX1-3 Abbey Road, Kirkstall Forge is to include a school with an admission limit of up to 2FE.
+Discussions have already taken place between the developer and an education provider to deliver a school on this site.

 PPA Identified Identified Shortfal

-need provision I
+need provision 1

 Kirkstall / Basic Need 1.5 1.5 0

 Burley / (2016-19)

-Hawksworth SAP 3.8 3.5 0.3
+Hawksworth SAP 2.8 1.5 1.3

 Wood Safeguarded 0 0 0

 land